minarainbow/Voice-Input-Guidelines-for-Hololens/README.md

 [Post-Experiment Questionnaire](https://docs.google.com/forms/d/11-0nStA7Ju8s_jPijFY3YNpyKCFENe0J3qi75lEZhOU/edit)

-Describe your approach for evaluating your low-fi prototypes, present your results and your conclusion.

-Upload the document shared with the stakeholder to the "deliverables" folder and include the link here.

-Optional: in this part you can also document the prototyping process: show different iterations, as well as failed ideas (Weeks 6-10)

 #### Stakeholder Feedback:
 On Wednesday, November 27th we had the chance to discuss the study and main findings with Sophie from Microsoft.
 We hat a talk and how the prototype and the corresponding experiment should be altered based on our results.
 To further improve our study and the report we have to do the following things:
 - Add a more detailed description in the study report that first-time readers get an intuition on how the experiment was done.